What you can do when a bailiff visits

 Dealing with bailiffs

-You usually don’t have to open your door to a bailiff or let them in.
+You usually do not have to open your door to a bailiff or let them in.

 Bailiffs cannot enter your home:

 - by force, for example by pushing past you

 - if only children under 16 or vulnerable people (with disabilities, for example) are present

 - between 9pm and 6am